-Independent Study (3) ------------- -------------- -----
+mucbendent bludy (3) Inde pendent Study (3) ---------------------- ------ --------- ------- -----

 Physics

 Richard Cardenas, Ph.D. rcardenas@stmarytx.edu

 Physics is the study of an enormous span of natural phenomena ranging from the large scale involvement of galaxies to the the submicroscopic motion of atoms and nuclei.
 A major in physics at St. Mary's University prepares students with a broad based view of science, as well as the analytical tools necessary to tackle problems in many different fields.
 Physics is an intensive course of study that emphasizes analytical and problem solving skills.
 Students have the opportunity to acquire a degree either in physics or applied physics.